In a nutshell

 Methods & findings

 This study consisted of 1527 patients.
-It looked at a number of different trials across a number of different countries.
+It looked at 7 different trials across a number of different countries.
 All the patients had advanced breast cancer.

 The bottom line